funteck123/FOP_Tron/README.md

 In this assignment, your task is to create a 2D interactive arena game that combines strategic gameplay with narrative storytelling.
 Players will control a futuristic Light Cycle that leaves behind a glowing energy trail (jetwall) as it moves through the Grid.
 The goal is simple — outmaneuver your opponents and make them collide with jetwalls, walls, or each other to be the last cycle standing.

 However, this is not merely a game about survival.
-You are also tasked to implement an underlying storyline system, where narrative elements and cutscenes based on the Tron universe are progressively revealed through gameplay.
+You are also tasked to implement a simple storyline, where narrative elements and cutscenes based on the Tron universe are progressively revealed through gameplay.
 Players will unlock new story chapters, achievements, and characters as they level up.

-Your project should strike a balance between story progression and gameplay mechanics — approximately half the focus on player experience and narrative flow, and the other half on AI logic, collision systems, and technical implementation.

 Your program should demonstrate mastery of:
 - **Logic flow**
 - **Object-Oriented Programming (OOP)**
 - **File I/O handling**
-- (Optional) **Basic AI and simple graphics (Java Swing or ASCII)**
+- (Extra) **Basic AI bots (No LLMs or APIs) and simple graphics (Java Swing or ASCII)**

 ### 1.1 Overview